ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 )
 ```

 We tweak other tracks as well to make sure the figure won't explode by too much information.
-Gene annotation is contracted down to one line.
-Also, increase each aligned read's height to fit in individual letters (e.g. ATCG).
+Gene annotations are collapsed down to one liner.
+Also, aligned read's height is increased to fit in individual letters (e.g., ATCG).

 ```r
 grtrack_small <- GeneRegionTrack(